logos-maker/ikiGUI/README.md

 ![](./thelay.png)

 # ikiGUI
 The smallest cross platform audio plugin GUI library availible.
-Is about 500 lines of code in total.
+Is about 520 lines of code in total.
 With a minimum of dependencies, and uses only old standard system libraries for maximum compability.
-- Cross platform compatible to Linux and Windows
-- Cross compiles 100% identical code to differnt platforms.
+- Cross compiles 100% identical code to Linux and Windows
-- Only uses the most compatible OS functionalliy availible.
 - Uses no third party libraries.
 - Super small code base
 - Easy to animate graphics